MoodPixel/Neo_Studio/README.md

 # Neo Studio

-**Neo Studio** is a local-first AI creative workspace designed to bring multiple workflows—image generation, prompt engineering, roleplay systems, and assistant tools—into one structured environment.
+**Neo Studio** is a local-first AI creative workspace and frontend control system designed to connect multiple AI backends—such as ComfyUI, KoboldCPP, and other local tools—into one structured environment.

+Neo Studio does not include AI models or backend engines by itself.
+Instead, it provides an organized interface for managing creative workflows like image generation, prompt engineering, roleplay systems, assistant tools, and backend launching.

-Instead of juggling separate tools, Neo Studio organizes everything into clear, connected systems so creators can focus on building, not managing chaos.
+Instead of juggling separate tools manually, Neo Studio helps connect and organize them so creators can focus on building, testing, and refining their workflows.

 ![Image](docs/Assets/Image/Main.png)
 ---